ifo/dotablaze/README.md

 dotablaze is [Dota 2](http://blog.dota2.com/) api reader.
 It displays a tiny amount of information about all live Dota 2 games.
+Information is provided by [gotablaze](https://github.com/ifo/gotablaze), the api reader backend.

 Presently, that tiny amount of information is:
 - match ID